-The WebSphere Application Server Performance Tuning Toolkit (PTT) is an eclipse based intelligent tool specifically designed to help users monitor their system and locate performance bottleneck using data analysis and statistical inference technology.
-Through JMX, The toolkit collects performance data from PMI (Performance Monitoring Interface) of WebSphere Application Server, and gives user a easily understood picture with some charts and forms to locate the bottleneck and tune them appropriately.
+The WebSphere Application Server Performance Tuning Toolkit (PTT) is an intelligent tool that is based on Eclipse.
+It helps users monitor their system and locate performance bottleneck by using data analysis and statistical inference technology.
+Through JMX, The toolkit collects performance data from Performance Monitoring Interface (PMI) of WebSphere Application Server, and gives users an easy-to-understand picture with charts and forms to locate the bottleneck and tune them appropriately.

-Compared with other tools, the main character of our toolkit is that it provides a dynamic framework to allow user to define rules that is suitable for their system, thus greatly increasing the accuracy of performance problem detection and diagnostics.
+Compared with other tools, this toolkit provides a dynamic framework that allows users to define rules that are suitable for their system, greatly increasing the accuracy of performance problem detection and diagnostics.
 Figure 1 summarizes the main function of this toolkit.

-Some common rule has been defined to detect the performance decline and take action automatically.
+Some common rule have been defined to detect the performance decline and take action automatically.
 For example, alerts can be generated in the following situations:

-- If there are some thread waiting for connection.
+- If there are threads waiting for connection

-- If there are more then 1000 prepared statement discarded.
+- If more than 1000 prepared statements are discarded

-- If application try to use some invalidated session.
+- If an application tries to use an invalidated session

-- If there is no room for new session.
+- If there is no room for a new session

 You can also define your own rules according to the indicator of their system.
 For example, you can set a proper threshold for response time of each servlet as below.